darrenburgess/javascript-210/array_notes.md

         be hoisted to the top of the scope

 ### Hoisting
-  * In JS, all variables are processed before the code executes a code in a scope.
+  * In JS, all variables are processed before the code executes the code in a scope.
   * note that this is only the variable declaration, not its assignment
   * JS moves the variable declarations to the top of the scope, including function declarations
   * function declarations are also moved to the top